 Eliminating or Reducing Flashbacks in Stories

-Eliminating or reducing flashbacks in stories may be necessary to help with the narrative flow and keep readers interested in what’s ahead.
+Eliminating or reducing flashbacks in your story can help with the narrative flow and keep readers interested in what’s ahead – and you want your readers to keep turning the pages!

 Tips for Eliminating or Reducing Flashbacks in Stories